PoweringChurch/FinancialLit/README.md

 ## TODO (prio order):

 ### Important:
-Deadline is quicker than originally thought, add features of taking care of pet ASAP Nov 14?
+Deadline is quicker than originally thought, add features of taking care of pet ASAP.
+Nov 14?

-Inventory system
+Shop system
-* 99% finished, just update ui
+* lot of the scripting work is done (?), just implement ui + testing

+Add furniture

 Add areas to visit
 * also comes with ui; don't expect to be too bad, actually